-The disparate worlds of art and sports don't traditionally intersect that often.
-Yet graphic designer, professional sports branding expert, and writer Todd Radom (BFA 1986 Media Arts) has combined his love for our national pastime, baseball, and art, since he was a teenager.
-At the tender age of 15, a series of his baseball ephemera themed illustrations were publicly exhibited in 1979 and this intersection of art and sports would become the cornerstone of his career.
+The disparate worlds of art and sports don’t traditionally intersect that often.
+Yet graphic designer, professional sports branding expert and writer Todd Radom (BFA 1986 Media Arts) has combined his loves of art and our national pastime, baseball, since he was a teenager.
+In 1979, at the tender age of 15, a series of his baseball ephemera-themed illustrations were publicly exhibited and this intersection of art and sports would become the cornerstone of his career.

-Described as an "ode to those eyesores," Radom's latest book, Winning Ugly: A Visual History of the Most Bizarre Baseball Uniforms Ever Worn for Sports Publishing is an affectionate tribute to some of the worst designs in baseball sports uniform history.
+Described as an “ode to those eyesores,” Radom's latest book, Winning Ugly: A Visual History of the Most Bizarre Baseball Uniforms Ever Worn, (Sports Publishing) is an affectionate tribute to some of the worst designs in baseball sports uniform history.

-And while there are many ill-conceived blunders and aesthetical unforced errors to warrant a hearty Bronx cheer, Radom also provides a fascinating context to the designs.
-Radom's book captures a period before companies cautiously focus-grouped creative ideas to death.
-For all the visual monstrosities inside, Radom keenly pinpoints not only the Wild Wild West qualities of anything-goes designs, but an audacity often so bold, you have to admire its chutzpah.
+And while there are many ill-conceived blunders and aesthetic unforced errors to warrant a hearty Bronx cheer, Radom also provides a fascinating context to the designs.
+Winning Ugly captures a period before companies cautiously focus-grouped creative ideas to death.
+For all the visual monstrosities inside, Radom keenly pinpoints not only the Wild West qualities of the anything-goes designs, but an audacity often so bold, you have to admire its chutzpah.

 Crucially, Radom’s book isn’t ironic and the affection for the sport and garish designs shine through like the warmth one has for ugly Christmas sweaters.